jurrien-fakkeldij/chapter-workshop-beth/README.md

     );
 }
 ```

-Now we need to display this on the code, let's just get the body to load this
+Now we need to display this on the front end.
+We can actually get our body to load this using htmx and should look like the below code.
-using the features of htmx.
 ```html
 <BaseHtml>
   <body